 A comparison between the parameter sets for random and consecutive frame sequences in case of the CS_G method shows that the optimal thresholds differ by a factor of ≈ 26 .
-This effect can be explained as the consecutive frame sequences are recorded with a high frame rate of 100 Hz and thus the images are very similar.
+This effect can be explained as the consecutive frame sequences are recorded with a high frame rate of $100\,\mathrm{Hz}$ and thus the images are very similar.
 Consequently a large change in gray values does not occur often and thus a large threshold does not allow to learn enough images in those regions to achieve a good performance.
 Therefore a smaller threshold gives a better result for consecutive frame sequences, which however also limits the desired improvements.
-For the random frame sequences as the images naturally change a lot.
+For the random frame sequences a larger threshold is possible in comparison to the consecutive frame sequences as the images naturally change a lot.